 Redacted.

 AI orchestration completely embedded across the operations of a UK food & beverage manufacturer.
-Cannot show.
-Has changed how they operate.
+Built to save millions.
+Approaching operational pilot.

 One operator.
 Multiple connected surfaces — supply chain, demand planning, sales, market intelligence, commodity & FX exposure, financial reporting.
 Designed end-to-end.
 Built solo.
-Live with enterprise users across the C-suite and operating functions.
+78 specifications define the system.
+250 SKUs live in the operational pilot.

 What follows is the application, with customer name, product names, and counterparty names blacked out.
 The numbers stay, because the numbers are the point — they show the scale of what one platform is doing across one organisation.